 The Chartered Financial Analyst (CFA) Program is a globally recognized certification for finance and investment professionals.
-The CFA syllabus for 2025 is meticulously designed to enhance expertise in investment management, financial analysis, and ethical standards.
+The CFA syllabus 2026 is meticulously designed to enhance expertise in investment management, financial analysis, and ethical standards.
 It consists of three levels, each focusing on specific aspects of the financial industry.
-Level 1 emphasizes foundational knowledge in ethical practices, quantitative methods, and financial reporting.
-Level 2 delves into asset valuation and application, while Level 3 specializes in portfolio management and wealth planning.
+The CFA Level 1 Syllabus emphasizes foundational knowledge in ethical practices, quantitative methods, and financial reporting.
+The CFA Level 2 Syllabus delves into asset valuation and application, while the CFA Level 3 Syllabus specializes in portfolio management and wealth planning.
 The CFA syllabus integrates theoretical concepts with practical applications, preparing candidates for the dynamic challenges of the global financial landscape.

 Refer to the table below to know the CFA syllabus for the Level I exam: